juanibe/Kubernetes_Certified_Application_Developer/00_Core_Concepts/30_Namespaces/CONTENT.md

 **Kubectl commands**

+- Command to list all namespaces: `kubectl get namespaces` or `kubectl get ns`

 - Command to list all the PODS in the _default_ namespace.`kubectl get pods`.
-To list Pods in another namespace, use the _namespace_ option in the command along with the name of the namespace `kubectl get pods --namespace=kube-system`
+To list Pods in another namespace, use the _namespace_ option in the command along with the name of the namespace `kubectl get pods --namespace=kube-system` or `kubectl get pods -n=kube-system`

 - Command to create a pod, same as the case of listing, we can use the _namespace_ option to specify an specific namespace. `kubectl create -f pod-definition.yaml --namespace=dev`.
 If we want that the Pod is always created in that namespace even if we don't specify it in the command line, we can move namespace definition file. (see file _pod-deifinition.yaml_)
   This is a good way to ensure your resources are always created in the same namespace